 One drawback is the product’s flimsy aerial, which is easy to break if you’re not careful.
 However, for the price this pocket radio over-delivers.

-For a similar price, you could get the popular Petersfield DAB Radio from Majority.
+For a similar price, you could get the popular Petersfield-Go pocket radio from Majority.
 This radio offers FM and DAB radio, but doesn’t have a built-in speaker like the Goodmans.
-The Petersfield only saves 20 preset stations as opposed to the 40 preset stations offered by the Goodmans Pocket Radio.

 If size is your number 1 priority, you should consider the OXX Clip Pocket Radio, which is the smallest DAB radio in the world according to its manufacturers.
 It’s more expensive than the Goodmans radio, but it is incredibly small and comes with earphones.